 This response to “Thank you” and its variants, a slight contraction of “You are welcome,” literally means that one should feel entitled to whatever cordiality or service one has received from the person who gives the response.

-2 Responses to “The Meanings and Origins of Common Greetings and Pleasantries”
+2 thoughts on “The Meanings and Origins of Common Greetings and Pleasantries”

 Don’t forget ‘sup as in, “Dooood, ‘sup”.
 I’m sure it’s roots are ancient and venerable.
 I think maybe even Shakespeare used it or am I thinking of Snoop Dog?
 I believe Dickens employs it:

 “‘Well!’ said Mr. Trabb, in a hey dog ‘sup kind of way.
 ‘How are you, and what can I do for you?'”
 Great Expectations!
 CH.
 IXX